-Have you ever looked at the people around you and wondered why their lives are moving forward (falling in love, getting married, having children, getting wonderful jobs, making a lot of money, having a great social life) and yet your life seems to be standing still or worse going backwards?
+Have you ever looked at the people around you and wondered why their lives are moving forward (falling in love, getting married, having children, getting wonderful jobs, making a lot of money, having a great social life), and yet your life seems to be standing still or worse going backward?

 Have you ever thought, when the hell is it going to be my turn?

-If you ever feel this way, here are some thoughts to keep in mind.
+If you ever feel this way, here are some thoughts on how to not feel like everyone is moving forward except you.

 Run Your Own Race